Duties & Authorities

-Duties and authorities include: comprehensive basin planning, protected rivers designations, minimum stream flow program, water project financing, water supply banks and water rentals.
+The duties and authorities of the Idaho Water Resource Board include comprehensive basin planning, protected rivers designations, minimum stream flow program, water project financing, water supply banks, and water rentals.

 History & Responsibilities